dorjeys3/Walmart_proj/README.md

 ## Conclusion
 Since the items were scraped towards winter, most of the displayed items were related to the winter items.

 My models produced a decent F1 score and the features extracted from the Logistic Regression and GridSearchCV with RandomForest Classifier support each other.
-Therefore, my recommendation to Walmart marketing team would be to promote items that have a wider range of color and how an item is true to size.
+Therefore, my recommendation to Walmart marketing team would be to promote items that are true to size.
 If items fit well, then it is often recommended.
-Whereas, Customer's having to return products due to sizing issues seem to be non-recommended.
+Additionally, a proper fit is also "comfortable" and my analysis found that "comfort" drives recommendation.
+Whereas, Customer's having to return products due to sizing issues seem to push items to being non-recommended.

-The size of the pockets seem to really matter for customers.
+One way to tackle this would to be do additional research and tests on the partner brands to see how ture to size their products are.

 Additionally, it seems like quality control needs to be addressed.

+* "When we opened the vacuum sealed packaging that this Mario suit came in, we were completely overwhelmed by a smell of mold and mildew."
+* "First, the sweater came smelling really bad like vinegar.
+Worst of all, the design came off after just one wash!"

 Walmart partners with brands, large and small, and sells their items online.
 However, when items are received by the customers in bad condition, Walmart receives the blame causing their public image to be degraded.

-"Slip" derives from words such as slipping and slippers once it has been Lemmatized.
-There are instances where "slip" appeares in both recommended and non recommended items.
-However, the word containing slip by itself is usually is used in a negative context.

 ## Next Steps
 During this analysis, I discovered that Brand's would get compared to each other in the reviews.
 For example, an inner wear item, Disney Junior Toddler Girls Sofia the First, was compared to Fruit of The Loom.